FinalAngel/classjs-plugins/docs/index.rst

 Welcome
 #######

-The classjs-plugins are a set of usefull javascript plugins based on class.js and jquery.
+The classjs-plugins are a set of usefull javascript plugins based on class.js 1.0+ and jquery 1.7+.
 They are easily extendable, follow the W3C and WCAG 2.0 standards and are build for responsive webdesign.

-The latest stable version are available on github - https://github.com/finalangel/classjs-plugins
+The latest stable versions are available on github - https://github.com/finalangel/classjs-plugins

 #######